Cleaning up our communities: How to dispose your waste in Charlotte, Sarasota, DeSoto counties

-ENGLEWOOD — Yards and businesses in Engelwood are more tidy after a community cleanup Saturday sponsored by Sarasota County.
+ENGLEWOOD — Yards and businesses in Englewood are more tidy after a community cleanup Saturday sponsored by Sarasota County.

 The county set up locations at Dearborn Street, Buchan Airport, and for the first time at V.F.W.
 Post 10178.